zalun/school-plan-app/Tutorial_scrapbook.md

 	});

 	app.planGroup.addEventListener('touchmove', function(evt) {
+	    // stop scroll event intercepting touchmove
 		evt.preventDefault();
 		touchEnd(evt.changedTouches[0].pageX);
 	});
 ```

-As for the moment displaying the plans is done - you may add more of the plans as long as it fits on the screen.
-There will be no need to change JavaScript.
+You may add more of the plans as long as it's name fits on the screen in the tabbar.
+Actions will be assigned automatically.